isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-do-baby-roaches-look-like.markdown

 You can get the Oriental roach nymphs in places with cool temperatures and high humidity, including bathroom and kitchen plumbing, basements, and crawl spaces where you'll find roach dirt, egg cases, and dead roaches.
 Also, check for spider webs as they may host some of the roach nymphs and eggs.
 ## Any Dangers of HavingBaby Roaches in your Home?
 *Unlike bed bugs, roaches have wings, but the roaches' flying capability varies with species.
 American cockroaches have colored reddish-brown and 1.5 inches - 2 inches.
-Also, these roaches can fly. *
+Also, these roaches can fly.Â *
 ### 1. Transmits Diseases
 So, will baby roaches pose a health risk to humans, pets, and other animals in the house or yard?
 But first, review these [yard fleas sprays](https://pestpolicy.com/best-flea-spray-for-yard/)